 Between 1966 and 1968, Taylor-Dunn made a single passenger golf cart called the “Canary” that was produced in only one color…Canary yellow.
 This was the grandfather of single passenger industrial carts.
 The Tee-Bird line ran until they built their last golf cart in 1985.
 In 1970 they made their first “R” series carts that were 36 volt – models 23349 a four-wheeler and model 2339R a three-wheeled cart.

-Always interested in keeping up with changing needs, In 1970 Taylor-Dunn introduced the model GT348 four-wheel and the GT338 three wheel.
+Always interested in keeping up with changing needs, In 1970 Taylor-Dunn introduced the model GT348 four-wheel and the GT338 three-wheel.
 These were available with an optional diamond plate body.
 This model was produced until 1972.
 1972 brought the introduction of the new Tee-Birds, model GT360 and GT361.
-These were made until 1975 when they introduced the model GT370 and GT371 which featured an angular nose which remained in production until 1985.
+These were made until 1975 when they introduced the model GT370 and GT371 which featured an angular nose that remained in production until 1985.

 Taylor-Dunn continues to manufacture carts for the industry from ground support vehicles and dump trucks to personnel carriers and utility vehicles.
 They make electric trams such as are used in airports to transport people and equipment between terminals.
 They also build stock chasers that are designed to be narrow and highly maneuverable for use in warehouses when staff needs to be able to get close to the racks filled with supplies.

 In March of 2004, Yale/Chase purchased the local parts sales and service divisions from Taylor-Dunn.